Particular/docs.particular.net/transports/upgrades/amazonsqs-3to4.md

 ## Permissions

-In addition to the previous permissions the `GetQueueAttributes` permission is required to run SQS transport.
+In addition to the previous permissions, the `GetQueueAttributes` permission is required to run SQS transport.
 The following permissions must be granted to run SQS transport.

 ### [SQS permissions](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-api-permissions-reference.html)